Western Union (WU)

 5. Revenue Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Western Union struggled to consistently generate demand over the last five years as its revenue dropped at a 3.4% annual rate.
-This wasn’t a great result and suggests it’s a low quality business.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, Western Union’s demand was weak and its revenue declined by 2.8% per year.
+This wasn’t a great result and is a sign of poor business quality.

 Western Union Quarterly Revenue